The Software Engineer’s Career - Beyond Senior

 All this is pretty much daily bread and butter for engineers who have moved up the management career ladder.
 Yet, it seems to come as a surprise for many following the engineering career progression.

 The first step is to accept and understand the phenomenon of ownership going beyond your direct work.
 The second step is to learn at least a little bit about management, and especially delegation.
 Yes, you are on an engineering career trajectory, but the management skills are still relevant, just to a lesser extent than on the management path.
-In this subject, you cannot go wrong with High Output Management - the seminal work about management, by legendary Intel CEO - Andy Grove
+In this subject, you cannot go wrong with High Output Management - the seminal work about management, by legendary Intel CEO - Andy Grove.

 Business understanding